Longobardi History, Family Crest & Coats of Arms

 - Antonietta Longobardi, aged 1, who landed in America from Naples, in 1902

-- Alfonsina Longobardi, aged 1, who emigrated to the United States from Napoli, Italy, in 1907
+- Alfonsina Longobardi, aged 1, who immigrated to the United States from Napoli, Italy, in 1907

-- Angelo Longobardi, aged 21, who emigrated to the United States from S. Valentino, Italy, in 1910
+- Angelo Longobardi, aged 21, who immigrated to the United States from S. Valentino, Italy, in 1910

 - Domenico Longobardi, aged 27, who settled in America from Lettera, Italy, in 1910